Ask our breastfeeding experts

 Your partner will feel left out

-There are still lots of ways partners can bond with your baby and plenty of ways they can help you.
+There are lots of ways partners can bond with your baby and plenty of ways they can help you.

 For example: